kedacore/keda-docs/content/docs/2.1/scalers/mongodb.md

 To connect to the MongoDB server, you can provide either:

-- `connectionStringFromEnv` - The name of an environment variable containing a valid MongoDB connection string for connectiing to the MongoDB server.
+- `connectionStringFromEnv` - The name of an environment variable containing a valid MongoDB connection string for connecting to the MongoDB server.

 Or provide more detailed connection parameters explicitly (a connection string will be generated for you at runtime):